rajive/doma-skel/bin/README.md

 ## Purpose

-Executable binaries and shell scripts.
+Executable component binaries and shell scripts.

 ## Organization

-Collection binaries and shell scripts to run various execution scenarios.
+Collection of binaries and shell scripts to run various execution scenarios.